 Because your insurance rate is determined using these models, it follows that the rate can also change.
 Sometimes insurers use new models to establish lower rates that attract new customers.

-Call your agent to find out how much credit you might receive in this case.
+Call your agent to find out if your home needs to be recalculated.
 You might even be able to save money by applying for a whole new policy with the same company.

 Unlike auto insurance rates, home insurance rates are often lower for homeowners buying a new house or renovating their old one.